VictorBarronG/Dell_1_Captstone/index.md

 ![img](/Images/pros_13.PNG)
 While I went through the process to remove null values I also used the same strategy to replace values for maximum seating where one unique value was "---".
 I was able to completly recover 376 rows in this feature.
 At this point I also discovered that Exterior Color had a unique value called "UNKOWN" in which case I decided to drop these values as it is a feature that we cannot extract from another.
 ### Impute
+Now at this point there are no null values or unkown values in my dataset.
+Before I split my data for training I must impute these features into numerical values that I can fit onto my model.
+My ideal attempt to replace binary values using label transformer and replace multicategorical featues using getDummies was not something my current machine was capable of handling.
+I decided to also use label encoder for Trim Name and City.
 ## Training Models

 ## Comparing Models